Skip to content

 Honey is also fed to various Orishas, especially Oshún and Elegguá, who like sweet treats.

-C's molassesaña It is one of the materials that is offered mainly to the orishas Yemaya and Olokun, who do not use honey, but also like sweetness.
+Sugarcane molasses is one of the materials that is mainly offered to the orishas.
+Yemaya and Olokun, who do not use honey, but also like sweetness.

 It is known as Oyin Gan (Oñigán) which means "Big Honey" and is used in everything related to Yemayá and Olokun, say offerings, cleaning and Addimús